 This white paper focuses on the services to be provided by an NSP-grade cloud database, called Network Data Layer.
 In addition, it also describes use cases enabled by the externalization of various types of data.

 The purpose of this paper is to lay out the NGMN vision on the current process of identification of new spectrum for IMT services within the ITU process, as well as exploring the opportunity for new frequency ranges suitable for the deployment of 5G in the next decade.

 The aim of this work is to highlight what implications and trade-offs related to the delivery of new 5G services are relevant for mobile network operators.
 Some of these new services, in fact, require extremely low latency and high reliability of the communication link, which have very little in common with the targets that the telecommunications industry has worked towards until today.
-Mobile cellular networks have in fact traditionally been designed and optimised for the delivery of good voice and data services for mobile broadband customers, so the new 5G requirements now call for a re-think on how the future network will have to be designed and optimised in order to enable the new services.
-The purpose of this document is to outline relevant trade-offs that need to be taken into account when delivering 5G services.
-In particular, the interplay among coverage, packet size, data rate, latency, and reliability, is analysed.
+The new 5G requirements, in fact, now call for a re-think on how the future network will have to be designed and optimised in order to enable the new services.
+The purpose of this document is to identify realistic end-to-end deployment configurations that can potentially deliver the 5G extreme services across their footprint and to highlight some of the key challenges that come into play in this context.

 This paper presents a summary of the findings of the NGMN V2X task force and concludes with a list of key points.